-Switching of capacitor loads produces severe conditions for contactors, such as high frequency inrush current and phase-to-phase recovery voltage more than twice the normal voltage.
+Switching of the capacitor loads produces severe conditions for contactors, such as high frequency inrush current and phase-to-phase recovery voltage more than twice the normal voltage.

-The criterion for the maximum number of capacitor current switching operations is shown in the graph below.
+The criterion for the maximum number of the capacitor current switching operations is shown in Figure 14.
 The vacuum interrupter should be replaced when the number of switching operations in the graph is reached.